Charles X of France: Second exile and death

 At the invitation of Emperor Francis I of Austria, the Bourbons moved to Prague in winter 1832/33 and were given lodging at the Hradschin Palace.
 In September 1833, Bourbon legitimists gathered in Prague to celebrate the Duke of Bordeaux's thirteenth birthday.
 They expected grand celebrations, but Charles X merely proclaimed his grandson's majority.
 On the same day, after much cajoling by Chateaubriand, Charles agreed to a meeting with his daughter-in-law, which took place in Leoben on 13 October 1833.
 The children of the Duchess refused to meet her after they learned of her second marriage.
 Charles refused the Duchess' demands, but after protests from his other daughter-in-law, the Duchess of Angoulême, he acquiesced.
 In the summer of 1834, he again allowed the Duchess of Berry to see her children.

 Upon the death of the Austrian emperor Francis in March 1835, the Bourbons left Prague Castle, as the new emperor Ferdinand wished to use it for coronation ceremonies.
 The Bourbons moved initially to Teplitz.
 Then, as Ferdinand continued his use of Prague Castle, Kirchberg Castle was purchased for them.
 Moving there was postponed due to an outbreak of cholera in the locality.
 In the meantime, Charles left for the warmer climate on Austria's Mediterranean coast in October 1835.
 Upon his arrival at Görz (Gorizia) in the Kingdom of Illyria, he caught cholera and died on 6 November 1836.
 The townspeople draped their windows in black mourning.
 Charles was interred in the Church of the Annunciation of Our Lady, in the Franciscan Kostanjevica Monastery (now in Nova Gorica, Slovenia), where his remains lie in a crypt with those of his family.
 He is the only King of France to be buried outside the country.
 A movement reportedly began in 2016 advocating for Charles X's remains to be buried along with other French monarchs in the Basilica of St Denis, although Louis Alphonse, current head of the House of Bourbon, stated in 2017 that he wished the remains of his ancestors to lie undisturbed.

+Legacy

+The King Charles Pub in Poole was renamed after Charles in 1830.